1 - Introduction and summary

 Google Analytics for Firebase - provides acquisition attribution and product usage data

-Google Optimize - enables AB testing on IIENSTITU website
+Google Optimize - enables AB testing on the IIENSTITU website

 Google Play store - application quality monitoring and automatic error reporting